techiediaries/techiediaries/_posts/2017/2017-04-21-ionic-2-3-inappbrowser.md

 In previous post(s), we have wrote about the Cordova InAppBrowser plugin and how to use it with Ionic framework.

-Since this is one of the most researched post in our website on Google, we have decided to write an updated tutorial showing you an example demo for how to use InAppBrowser with the latest Ionic 4 (released on 2019) and Ionic Native, which has introduced some changes on how to use native plug-ins in order to increase performance and reduce the final app size.
+Since this is one of the most researched post in our website on Google, we have decided to write an updated tutorial showing you an example demo for how to use InAppBrowser with the latest Ionic 5 and Ionic Native 5, which has introduced some changes on how to use native plug-ins in order to increase performance and reduce the final app size.

-> Note: You can use either Ionic 3 or Ionic 4/Angular with this tutorial.
+> Note: You can use either Ionic 4/Angular or Ionic 5/Angular with this tutorial.

 As always we have to say that you need to have all development requirements installed and configured on your machine: